hydrolix/splunk-connector/README.md

   * `message="Found storage."` (any other name=value pair other than `table=` or `fields=`) adds an equality predicate to the query.
 The predicate must refer to a String-typed field, or you'll get an error.

-## How it Works
+# How it Works

-### INIT phase
+## INIT phase
-ALL NODES participating in the search (a search head, plus zero or more indexers where the app/command has been deployed and are registered as remote peers with the search head) do the following:
+ALL nodes participating in the search (a search head, plus zero or more indexers where the app/command has been deployed and are registered as remote peers with the search head) do the following:
  * Generate a unique UUID.
 This ID is only used for the duration of this search.
  * Read the [HDXConfig](src/main/scala/io/hydrolix/splunk/model.scala#L73-96) from the Splunk KV store
-   * On the search head, we can use the URL and session key provided in the command handshaking
+   * On the search head, we can use the [URL and session key provided in the command's `getinfo` request](./src/main/scala/io/hydrolix/splunk/model.scala#L30-31).
    * On indexers, we need command-line arguments to give us the URL, username and password of the KV store where configuration will be made available (typically on the search head)
  * Canonicalize the Splunk Search ID (`sid`):